Budgeting Statistics – 18 Interesting Facts

 (Source: CreditDonkey)

-According to a recent survey, nearly one-third of American adults do not save any of their income.
-This means that they are not setting aside money for retirement, an emergency fund, or any other purpose.
+According to recent surveys, nearly one-third of American adults save none of their income.
+This means they’re not setting aside money for retirement, emergency funds, or any other purpose.

-Whatever the reason, it is clear that a significant number of Americans are not saving for the future.
-This could have serious implications for the economy as a whole.
-If more people began saving, they would have more money to invest and spend, which could help to stimulate economic growth.
+Regardless of the reason, a significant number of Americans aren’t saving for the future.
+This could have serious economic implications.
+If more people began saving, they would have more money to invest and spend, potentially stimulating economic growth.

-However, without savings, many people will struggle to make ends meet during retirement or in the event of a financial emergency.
-This could lead to increased reliance on government assistance or credit cards, which would further strain the economy.
+However, without savings, many people will struggle during retirement or financial emergencies.
+This could increase reliance on government assistance or credit cards, further straining the economy.

 American credit card debt has nearly doubled in the last ten years, growing from $72 billion to $143 billion